 This plant does produce suckers.
 Clip them away if you don't want them to spread.

-Less maintenance will be needed if you're using it as a vine.
+Less maintenance will be needed if you're using it like a vine.
 You will just need to keep it trained on its support system.

 There aren't many problems with this plant.
 If your zone gets some frost, this can cause damage to the leaves and branches.
 You may run across problems with too little or too many nutrients, which is usually most apparent in the foliage.
 There may be other environmental problems like leaf scorch.
 Overall, though, this shrub should stay happy and healthy over its lifetime with little maintenance.